 Collect any items that have been in repair such as dry-cleaning and shoes.
-Make sure to cancel any deliveries of paper, groveries, subscriptions, home delivery service and cleaning and garden services. (or reschedule for your new address)
+Make sure to cancel any deliveries of paper, groceries, subscriptions, home delivery service, cleaning and garden services. (or reschedule for your new address)

 3 days to go

-Make sure you empty your rubbish bins and cleaned out your shed, garage and attic.
+Make sure you empty your rubbish bins and clean out your shed, garage and attic.
 According to the law, removalist companies are not allowed to transport flammables and fuel.
-Please dispose these liquids and empty your machinery such as lawnmowers from their fuel.
+Please dispose these liquids responsibly and empty your machinery such as lawnmowers from their fuel.

 To avoid chemical pollution, please dispose unwanted medicines to your local chemist.